Domestic Dreamboat

 • Grease a 9x9" or 7x11" baking dish or similar sized casserole dish (I used a 2.8L Corningware).
 Heat oven to 350°F.

-• Place butter in a large microwave save bowl and melt at high power for about 30-35 seconds.
-Stir in Greek yogurt and eggs until combined.
-Add the frozen and creamed corn and mix.
-Gently fold in flour mixture until no dry bits remain.
+• Place ½ cup (113 g) unsalted butter in a large microwave save bowl and melt at high power for about 30-35 seconds.
+Stir in 1 cup (237 ml) plain Greek yogurt and 2 large eggs until combined.
+Add 1 ½ cups (165 g) frozen corn and 15 ounce (398 ml) canned creamed corn and mix.
+Gently fold in the flour mixture until no dry bits remain.

 • Pour corn batter into the prepared baking dish and spread gently.
 Bake for 50-60 minutes until the casserole no longer jiggles when gently shaken, and a toothpick comes out clean.
 Serve warm.